sammyhenningsson/hal_presenter/README.md

 end
 PostSerializer.to_collection(list)   # => {"_embedded":{"posts":[{"id":1,"title":"hello1"},{"id":2,"title":"hello2"}]}}
 ```
 The `collection` class method takes an optional block.
 The purpose of this block is to be able to set properties and links on the serialized collection.
-Note this block does not have the same access as blocks passed to `attribute`, `link`, `curie` and `embed`.
+Note this block does not run in the same scope as blocks passed to `attribute`, `link`, `curie` and `embed`.
 ``` ruby
 class PostSerializer
   extend HALDecorator